executablebooks/sphinx-design/README.md

 # sphinx-design (IN-DEVELOPMENT)

-A sphinx extension for implementing [Material Design](https://material.io) system web components, for building beautiful, responsive, mobile-friendly sites.
+A sphinx extension for designing beautiful, size responsive web components.

-Also takes inspiration from [Material-UI](https://material-ui.com/) and [Bootstrap](https://getbootstrap.com/).
+Created with inspiration from [Bootstrap](https://getbootstrap.com/) (v5), [Material Design](https://material.io) and [Material-UI](https://material-ui.com/) design frameworks.

 **NOTE**: This package is a partially an iteration on sphinx-panels.